jordanlambrecht/modular-tdarr-flows/README.md

 transcode a single AAC audio channel at the highest channel count.
 Commentary is not removed.

+## Customizing for Your Personal Setup

+Since I take advantage of three nodes (two mac, one PC), I have a few logic flows specific to my setup.
+If you have a different setup or only use one node, you'll have to adjust these flows accordingly.
+I've added comments on the flows to help pinpoint which ones need to be adjusted.

+### Controller Flow

+- Bypass `🧠 | 🤖 Tags: Worker Type (MEDIA SERVER)` at the top of the flow.
+- Bypass `🧠 | 🤖 Tags: Worker Type (PC)` at the top-middle of the flow after the 'copy to working directory' plugin.

+### Subtitle Flow

+- No adjustments needed.

+### Audio Cleaning Flow

+- No adjustments needed.

+### Audio Transcoding Flow

+- No adjustments needed.

+### Video Transcoding Flow

+- Bypass `Tags: Worker Type GPU` after the NVENC decision making plugin towards the middle.
+- Bypass `Tags: Worker Type CPU` after the NVENC decision making plugin towards the middle.
+- Bypass `Tags: Worker Type ANY` in the NVENC sub-flow area towards the bottom.

+### Cleanup Flow

+- Bypass `🧼 | 🤖 Tags: Worker Type (ANY)` at the bottom of the flow.

+### Notification Flow

+- No adjustments needed.

 ## ToDo

 - Add support for commentary filtering (low priority)